jay3sh/mepage/_posts/2010-04-18-are-you-the-matt-damon-of-your-game.md

 layout: post
 title: "Are you the Matt Damon of your game?"
 ---
-"Are you the Matt Damon of your game?"
+Are you the Matt Damon of your game?
 ===
 This is generally a technical blog, but some observations, although non-technical, are too interesting to not write about.
 I love Hollywood movies and I like Matt Damon ones a lot.
 Until last night however I didn't realize the most interesting pattern in the roles Matt Damon has portrayed over the years.
 It struck me after I watched Rounders last night.